savonet/liquidshop/index.md

 roughly 15:00–23:00 GMT in order to accommodate with most timezones (for instance, this means 9:00–17:00 in New Orleans and 16:00–00:00 in Paris).

-The current schedule is the following and still subject to minor changes [all times are given in [GMT](https://en.wikipedia.org/wiki/Greenwich_Mean_Time)]:
+The current schedule is the following and still subject to minor changes

 | 15:15 GMT | _Welcome_ |
 | 15:30 GMT | Romain Beauxis: __Liquidsoap current and future features__ |